Are you looking for ways to earn some money while sitting at home? Well, blogging is the right path for you.

 To ensure better readability in this guide, we have distributed the article in a sequence of steps you can follow.
 Just follow these steps, and you should be good to go.

-How To Install WordPress with Bluehost: Easy to Follow Guide
+How To Start a Website / Blog: Easy to Follow Guide [For Beginners]

 Step 1: Choose Your Webhost

 You need to start the whole process by choosing a web host for your blog.
 One of the recommended hosts by WordPress is Bluehost.
 Why?
 It’s because they offer multiple benefits and perks.

 Bluehost offers a 60% discount on their hosting plans and a free domain.
 Click here to claim the exclusive discount

 You should go for Bluehost because of the following reasons:

 - Over 2 million users have their websites hosted by Bluehost.
 Many of the big names in the industry rely on Bluehost to keep their website up and to run.